Steve McDonald (Coronation Street)

 Steve McDonald is a fictional character from the British ITV soap opera Coronation Street, played by Simon Gregson.
-The character first appeared on-screen during the episode airing on 6 December 1989.
-He arrived as part of the McDonald family introduced by producer Mervyn Watson along with his twin brother Andy (Nicholas Cochrane) and parents Liz (Beverley Callard) and Jim McDonald (Charles Lawson).
+The character first appeared on-screen during an episode airing on 6 December 1989.
+He arrived as part of the McDonald family, introduced by producer Mervyn Watson along with his twin brother Andy (Nicholas Cochrane) and parents Liz (Beverley Callard) and Jim McDonald (Charles Lawson).
 For the first year on the Street, the character was credited by the actor's real surname Gregory, before changing to Gregson from early 1991 onwards.
-Steve is Coronation Streets most married character, having been married seven times to five women Vicky Arden (Chloe Newsome), Karen Phillips (twice) (Suranne Jones), Becky Granger (Katherine Kelly), Michelle Connor (Kym Marsh), and Tracy Barlow (twice) (Kate Ford).
-In September 2015, Gregson announced a break for personal reasons and Steve was off-screen from November 2015 to 22 April 2016.
+Steve is Coronation Streets most married character, having been married seven times to five women: Vicky Arden (Chloe Newsome), Karen McDonald (twice) (Suranne Jones), Becky McDonald (Katherine Kelly), Michelle Connor (Kym Marsh), and Tracy Barlow (twice) (Kate Ford).
+In September 2015, Gregson announced a break for personal reasons, and Steve was off-screen from November 2015 to 22 April 2016.

-Steve's other storylines include his many failed relationships: with Fiona Middleton (Angela Griffin), Ronnie Clayton (Emma Stansfield), and Leanne Battersby (Jane Danson), as well as Tracy giving birth to his daughter Amy (Elle Mulvaney) and depression.
+Steve's other storylines include his many failed relationships: with Fiona Middleton (Angela Griffin), Ronnie Clayton (Emma Stansfield), and Leanne Battersby (Jane Danson), as well as Tracy giving birth to his daughter Amy (Elle Mulvaney) and his depression.
 He also has a son, Oliver, with Leanne, whom he impregnated whilst his wife Michelle was pregnant with Ruairi.
 However, Ruairi was stillborn.
-In 2019, Steve and Tracy struggled to cope when their 14-year-old daughter, Amy, fell pregnant by gang member Tyler Jefferies (Will Barnett).
-Steve later discovered that hairdresser Emma Brooker (Alexandra Mardell) is his biological daughter following his relationship with Fiona, 20 years prior to Emma's arrival in Weatherfield.
+In 2019, Steve and Tracy struggled to cope when their then 14-year-old daughter, Amy, fell pregnant by gang member Tyler Jefferies (Will Barnett).
+Steve later discovered that hairdresser Emma Brooker (played by Alexandra Mardell) is his biological daughter from his relationship with Fiona, 20 years before Emma arrives in Weatherfield.
 In 2020, Steve and Leanne discovered that their 3-year-old son Oliver had mitochondrial disease, which later claimed his life.

 Casting

 Gregson began his time in Coronation Street at the age of fifteen in 1989, when he and Nicholas Cochrane were selected to play the teenage twin sons of a new family in The Street.

 Gregson makes a cameo appearance as himself in Red Dwarf: Back to Earth, in which the main characters track down Craig Charles (who plays Dave Lister in Red Dwarf and Steve's Street Cars colleague Lloyd Mullaney in Coronation Street) on the set of the soap.

 In September 2015, it was announced that Gregson had taken an extended break from the show for "personal reasons" and that Steve would be off-screen for several months.
-He would also not appear in the upcoming live episode, but would feature in the episodes either sides of it.
+He would also not appear in the upcoming live episode, but would feature in the episodes on either side of it.
 Steve departed in November 2015 and returned in April 2016.
 In a 2023 interview, Gregson revealed his break was due to panic attacks.

 In October 2022, Gregson broke his leg in six places while at his home.
-He said "I've broken my leg.
+He said, "I've broken my leg.
 I literally just went over and rolled my ankle, outside the back of the house.
 It was done in six places."
-When Gregson did return, the storyline had to be adjusted to Gregson's injury.
+When Gregson did return, the storyline had to be adjusted to his injury.